alan910127/wasmedgeup/spec.md

 wasmedgeup should have the following commands:

 1. `install`: Installs a specified (or latest) WasmEdge runtime version.
-2. `list`: Lists all available WasmEdge releases.
+2. `list`: Lists available WasmEdge releases.
 3. `remove`: Uninstalls a specific version of WasmEdge from the system, removing installed files.
 4. `help`: Shows a usage overview or help message for each subcommand.